 Mindfulness colouring helps improve your overall sense of mental wellbeing.
 You feel more attuned to the world around you when you concentrate on the present moment.

-Mindfulness colouring in this hour, this minute and this second.
+It's a mix of art and mindfulness on a playroom wall in this hour, this minute and this second.

 Can mindfulness colouring be used with elderly people or those suffering dementia?